- Valley View CUSD 365U

-Use portable high-efficiency particulate air fan/filtration systems to help enhance air cleaning (especially in higher risk areas, such as the health office).
+Use portable high-efficiency particulate air fan/filtration systems to help enhance air cleaning (especially in higher-risk areas, such as the health office).

-Negative pressure HEPA (high efficiency particulate arrestance) fan units were added to the Nurses, Main offices, And Sick Rooms of all schools.
+Negative pressure HEPA (high-efficiency particulate arrestance) fan units were added to the Nurses, Main offices, And Sick Rooms of all schools.
 These units are equivalent to HEPA filtration systems used in hospital settings.

 Consider that ventilation is also important on school buses.

-Busses utilize the operable windows, as well as rely on the opening/closing of the door to introduce fresh air and air movement while students ride the bus.
+Buses utilize the operable windows, as well as rely on the opening/closing of the door to introduce fresh air and air movement while students ride the bus.
 Fans are mounted at the driver’s seat, and heating/ventilation is provided on all buses, with air conditioning provided on special needs buses.